Getting Started

 Running Specific Tests

-# Run a specific test file
+# A specific test file

-pytest tests/unit/test_api.py
+pytest tests/unit/test_endpoint.py

-# Run a specific test function
+# A specific test function

-pytest tests/unit/test_api.py::test_api_status
+pytest tests/unit/test_endpoint.py::TestEndpoint::test_get_by_id

-# Run tests matching a pattern
+# All tests whose name matches a pattern

-pytest -k "test_api"
+pytest -k "filter"

 Test Coverage